Which Charleston Tourist Pass is Best?

 Explorer Passport | Included Attractions

 - Edmondston-Alston House Museum

-Although it might be difficult to see all of these places in just 2 or 3 days, you’ll still be saving quite a bit of money on admission by purchasing the 7-day pass.
-If you were to pay for individual tickets to each location, you would end up spending a total of $145.
+Although it might be difficult to see all of these places in just 3 days, you’ll still be saving quite a bit of money on admission by purchasing the Explorer Pass.